ArasLabs/ext-unlock/README.md

 7. Select Type = **Merge** and Mode = **Thorough Mode**.
 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

+#### _Optional:_
+Japanese language settings may be applied using the contents of the Language directory and the LanguagePackManagementUtility.

 ## Usage